khulnasoft/integrations-core/wmi_check/README.md

 ## Overview

-**Note:** Datadog no longer maintains or recommends the use of this integration.
+**Note:** Khulnasoft no longer maintains or recommends the use of this integration.
 Instead, use the [Windows performance counters integration][2] in all cases due to its significantly lower overhead and thus better scalability.

 Get metrics from your Windows applications and servers with Windows Management Instrumentation (WMI) in real time to